Kometa-Team/Cookbook/cookbook/defaults/collections/content/genre/genre-default-addons.md

 That's a blunt instrument, though, and may delete more than you intend.

-The simplest thing would be to delete them manually in the UI, since you're jsut doing a one-time cleanup on the consolidated genres.
+The simplest thing would be to delete them manually in the UI, since you're doing a one-time cleanup on the consolidated genres.
+This is often the simplest way to clean up unwanted collections generally.